infinum/eightshift-docs/website/docs/basics/extending-classes.md

 Every class in the lib can be extended.
 To follow the good practice you should never use class directly from the Eightshift-libs in you service container, but rather you should create an class in your project and extend the class from the Eightshift-libs.
 That is why we created all those [WP-CLI](wp-cli) commands that you saw in the previous chapter.

-We don't do any magic in the Eightshift-libs like in the previous versions.
-All classes contains only methods that you need to call using WordPress hooks or filters.
+We don't do any magic in the Eightshift-libs, like we did in previous versions.
+All classes contain only methods that you need to call using WordPress hooks or filters.

 ## Example

-Let's look at a way to add Class that enqueues theme frontend scripts and styles.
+Let's look at a way to add class that enqueues themes frontend scripts and styles.
 Go to the **root** of your theme using the terminal and run this command:

 `wp boilerplate create_enqueue_admin`